Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 The course has been designed to be very flexible in terms of delivery, allowing it to be adapted to and reused in various setups.

-The main aspect we wish to emphasise in delivery is teaching via jupyter notebooks in a _"code-along"_ fashion.
+The main aspect we wish to emphasise in delivery is teaching via Jupyter notebooks in a _"code-along"_ fashion.
 This helps with engagement, participation, and understanding [@barba2022teaching] and is essential, we feel, to having a long-lasting benefit.